 Of course given that the source material is from YouTube it also learned the concept of "cat face" - and this is the amusing angle most other news reports are leading on.
 However, the serious aspect of this research should send shivers up your spine, so don't get too distracted laughing about cat videos.

 The work has been done by researchers from Stanford and Google, Quoc V. Le, Marc'Aurelio Ranzato, Rajat Monga, Matthieu Devin, Kai Chen, Greg S. Corrado, Jeff Dean, and Andrew Y. Ng, and is based on the breakthrough ideas about how neural networks should be structured invented by Geoffrey Hinton and other in 2006 but heavily elaborated since.

-The idea hasn't really got a single name but it is usually refered to as "deep learning" or Deep Neural Networks, DNNs).
+The idea hasn't really got a single name but it is usually referred to as "deep learning" or Deep Neural Networks, DNNs.
 It roughly speaking corresponds to training each layer of a neural network in turn.
 This results in a stack of feature detectors that form a hierarchy of features from simple things like edges and blobs working up to bigger features such as faces.

 One layer of the network (in one dimension).
 The entire network used three repeats of this basic unit.

 This news item could have been titled "neural network learns to recognize faces" but this could have been misunderstood to mean supervised training.
 In most cases a neural network is trained by showing it labeled examples of what it is to learn and slowly it is adjusted to give the outputs the teacher desires.